pquochuy/SeqSleepNet/README.md

 - Change directory to `./data_processing/`
 - Run `main_run.m`
 3. Network training and testing
-- Change directory to a specific network in `./tensorflow_net/`, for example `./tensorflow_net/E2E-ARNN/`
+- Change directory to a specific network in `./tensorflow_net/`, for example `./tensorflow_net/SeqSleepNet/`
-- Run a bash script, i.e. `bash run.sh`, to repeat 20 cross-validation folds.
+- Run a bash script, e.g. `bash run_seq20.sh`, to repeat 20 cross-validation folds.
 _Note1:_ You may want to modify and script to make use of your computational resources, such as place a few process them on multiple GPUs.
 If you want to run multiple processes on a single GPU, you may want to modify the Tensorflow source code to change __GPU options__ when initializing a Tensorflow session.
 4. Evaluation
-- Execute a specific evaluation Matlab script, for example `eval_e2e_arnn.m`
+- Execute a specific evaluation Matlab script, for example `eval_seqsleepnet.m`

 Environment:
 -------------